EUDAT-B2HANDLE/PYHANDLE/docs/source/index.rst

 ====================================

 PyHandle is a Python client library for interaction with a `Handle System <http://www.handle.net/>`_ server, providing basic create, read, update and delete capabilities for Handles.
-The library offers both a client for the HTTP REST interface and a client that interacts directly with a Handle server SQL back-end.
+The library offers a client for the HTTP REST interface, a client that interacts directly with a Handle server SQL back-end and a client to manage batch files.

 .. important::
    In order to perform operations on Handles it is mandatory to select which client you want to work with.
-   There are currently two interfaces to interact with Handle System server: The REST interface and the native (SQL) database (see :doc:`pyhandleclient`).
+   There are currently three interfaces to interact with Handle System server: The REST interface, the native (SQL) database and the BATCH interface (see :doc:`pyhandleclient`).

 Contents: